wavefrontHQ/docs/pages/doc/logging_send_logs.md

 ## Next Steps

-* Use Preprocessor rule to update and manage logs sent to Tanzu Observability [Link to doc with examples]
+* Use Preprocessor rules to update and manage logs sent to Tanzu Observability [Link to doc with examples]
 * Have questions?
 See [Logs FAQs](logging_faq.html).